Åland War: From Nystad to Björneborg

-The actions of the enemy, who sailed in the Gulf of Bothnia, extended to Nystad (Swedish name is used instead of the Finnish in modern use Uusikaupunki) in June 1855, when the British corvette Harrier entered its waters.
+The actions of the enemy, who sailed in the Gulf of Bothnia, extended to Nystad (Uusikaupunki) in June 1855, when the British corvette Harrier entered its waters.
 The captain of the ship sent a letter to the magistrate warning that the town would be bombed if soldiers came there.
 Russian troops commanded by Colonel Engelhard were then stationed seven kilometres from Uusikaupunki.
 At the same time, the British captured a Luvian galeas from the port and burned 14 other merchant vessels.
 On 6 July however, an optical telegraph operating in the town was bombarded when the town was unable to deliver the fresh meat the navy demanded.
 A few residents were killed and small fires broke out near the telegraph station.